-** NOTE: SOLIDWORKS 2012 will be the last release to support Windows XP.
+** NOTE: SOLIDWORKS 2013 will be the last release to support Windows Vista.

-eDrawings 2012 and eDrawings Professional 2012 is supported on all operating systems listed above and Mac OS X 10.5.x or higher. eDrawings 2010 was the last version to support Mac OS X 10.4.x.
+eDrawings 2013 and eDrawings Professional 2013 is supported on all operating systems listed above as well as Windows XP and Mac OS X 10.6.x or higher. eDrawings 2012 was the last version to support Mac OS X 10.5.x.

 Although a 64-bit operating system does not greatly enhance performance, it does enable applications to access far more memory than on 32-bit Windows.
 This will be a benefit when working with complex parts, large assemblies or drawings, performing simulation studies and rendering.
 Windows 32-bit can only access up to 4GB of memory (actually about 3.75 GB) and maxes out at 2GB for applications unless the /3GB switch is enabled, but then you are stealing 1 GB away from the OS which can sometimes create other issues, while 64-bit applications can access up to 16 TB.